alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 as recently detected can only tell us how black holes behaved from the outside.

-But we can at least show some humility, and admit that we don't know a lot about what happens beyond stellar collapses.
+But we can at least show some humility, and admit that we don't know a lot about what happens beyond giant stellar collapses.
 Perhaps general relativity is not valid at all inside the black hole horizon;
 it is very possible that in that last bit some other exotic theory of matter may take over and avoid the singularity.